dexon-foundation-unofficial-mirror/dekusan/docs/publishing.md

 While we develop on the main `develop` branch, our production version is maintained on the `master` branch.

-With each pull request, the @MetaMaskBot will comment with a build of that new pull request, so after bumping the version on `develop`, open a pull request against `master`, and once the pull request is reviewed and merged, you can download those builds for publication.
+With each pull request, the @DekuSanBot will comment with a build of that new pull request, so after bumping the version on `develop`, open a pull request against `master`, and once the pull request is reviewed and merged, you can download those builds for publication.

 ## Publishing